 Inside: My past has influenced my faith, so I have a hard time grasping the love that God has for me.
-However, my worth is emerging for me now.
+However, I need to start living in my identity in Christ now!

 Today I am sharing at Cisneros Cafe.
 Carolina was one of the first bloggers I met through Compel Training.
 She is smart, witty and driven.
 I am thankful for her and all of the encouragement she has given me through my first year of blogging.
 Carolina is going to go far as a writer.
 I hope you will check out her blog.